cmakelib/cmakelib/README.md

 - Each cache entry is represented by ordered set of keywords.
-It's common idiom the the first keyword is name of the project in which the BIMCM_DEPENDENCY/BIMCM_CACHE is written.
+It's common idiom the the first keyword is name of the project in which the CMLIB_DEPENDENCY/CMLIB_CACHE is written.
-- Use BIMCM_DEPENDENCY instead of other BIMCM functions. (use other only if you known what you are doing)
+- Use CMLIB_DEPENDENCY instead of other CMLIB functions. (use other only if you known what you are doing)